petershh/shh-portable-utils/README.md

            responsibility on their own, and downloading them via de facto unmoderated repository opens [giant possibilities for supply chain attacks](https://drewdevault.com/2022/05/12/Supply-chain-when-will-we-learn.html).
-           ssh-utils use limited number of dependencies and author reviews its code.
+           ssh-utils uses limited number of dependencies and author reviews its code.
 These dependencies are meant to be supplied by your software distribution's package manager. shh-utils author is committed to cooperation with distribution maintainers.
 Dependencies